JCAndKSolutions/android-unit-test/README.md

 7.- Annotate your tests that need Robolectric with `@RunWith(RobolectricGradleTestRunner.class)` or a subclass if you extended it.

+8.- Run your tests:

-8.- Run `gradlew test` to run the JUnit tests or `gradlew check` to run both JUnit tests and instrumentation tests.
+Run `gradlew test` to run the JUnit tests only
+Run `gradlew check` to run both JUnit tests and instrumentation tests.
+Run `gradlew testPaidNormalDebug` to run a single variant tests.

+Optionally you can use system properties to select a subset of the tests to run:

+`-Dtest.single` property will set a include pattern for all variants.
+`-DtestPaidNormalDebug` property will set a include pattern only for that specific variant.

+For example:

+`gradlew test -Dtest.single=NormalTest` would run all variants but only the variants with the Normal flavor would find this test and run it.
+`gradlew testPaidNormalDebug -DtestPaidNormalDebug.single=NormalTest` would only run the PaidNormalDebug variant and only the test NormalTest.
+`gradlew testPaidNormalDebug -Dtest.single=NormalTest` would achieve the same of the above one.
+`gradlew testPaidNormalDebug -Dtest.single=BetaTest` would not find any test to run and pass with 0 errors.
+`gradlew test -Dtest.single=NormalTest -DtestPaidNormalDebug.single=PaidTest` would run the NormalTest in all variants that has it and PaidTest only in PaidNormalDebug variant.

 Requirements
 -----------------